 Things to Do Green Island

-Snorkelling is a great way for travellers of all ages to experience the reef.
+Snorkelling is an excellent way for travellers of all ages to experience the reef.
 Whether you drift over the shallows or dive your way through the depths, you will be able to get a magical view of fish, turtles and dugongs as well as hundreds of varieties of hard and soft corals.

-Looking for something new?
+Are you looking for something new?
 Green Island is ready to raise the stakes in reef snorkelling and diving experiences with the Snuba Diving shallow water diving system.
-With no heavy equipment and air tanks that float on the surface, travelers can venture up to 3 metres under the sea.
+With no heavy equipment and air tanks that float on the surface, travellers can venture up to 3 metres under the sea.

 For the ultimate underwater adventure, look no further than Seawalker.
 There are not many experiences that can top taking a walk on the seafloor of the Great Barrier Reef!
-Let the Seawalker team set you up with a helmet that will keep your head dry and guide you on a tour 5 metres below the surface.
+Let the Seawalker team set you up with a helmet that will keep your head dry and guide you on tour 5 metres below the surface.

-For some action-packed fun on top of the water, hire a kayak, surfski or windsurfer to show your expertise or learn a new skill.
+For some action-packed fun on top of the water, hire a kayak, surf ski or windsurfer to show your expertise or learn a new skill.
 For a little more adrenalin, take to the skies with parasailing.

 If you want to stay dry and a little more relaxed, opt for the glass bottom boat tour.
 With expert commentary and the chance to feed the fish, this is a great way to take a peek at the magical reef world below the surface.
 If you want to get a little closer, check out the exclusive Submarine tour.

-Some travellers can be lucky enough to sight these majestic creatures while on the way to and from Green Island, but dedicated whale watching tours can also be arranged in the waters off Green Island with Cairns Whale Watching Tours.
+Some travellers can be lucky enough to sight these majestic creatures while on the way to and from Green Island, but dedicated whale watching tours can also in the waters off Green Island with Cairns Whale Watching Tours.

 For something completely different, take to the skies on a Helicopter Scenic Flight You can sit back and enjoy an enchanting view of Green Island and the surrounding reef, in all it’s colours, scale, and glory.
-Truly a bucket list item!
+Indeed a bucket list item!

-After all the exhilarating activities – or perhaps instead of them – simply relax with a cold drink on your personal sun lounge with an umbrella on the beach.
+After all the exhilarating activities – or perhaps instead of them – relax with a cold drink on your sun lounge with an umbrella on the beach.